 Typeform.
 Gorgeous looking, easy to set-up responsive forms.

 *Freeagent you will receive a 10% subscription discount through this link or with the code 44bxv8dm.

 *Moo.
-You get 10%off your first order throught this link. [if not, let me know, we’ll get that fixed]
+You get 10%off your first order through this link. [if not, let me know, we'll get that fixed]

-Planoly.com. sleek and easy interface for Instagram planning and a reminder to publish.
+Later.com.
+Easy interface for Instagram planning, possible auto-publish and Instagram stories planning with a reminder to publish.

 *Tailwind great app to manage your Pinterest account

 Buffer Classic.
 Efficient.
-Manage various accounts on Twitter, Facebook…
+Clean design.
+Manage various accounts on Twitter, Facebook, Instagram...

 MeetEdgar.
 Classic.
 Supercharged with super powers.